Remembering 24: These Strange Ashes

 • “In acceptance lies peace” (Elisabeth Elliot).

 One thing was certain — my heartache was constantly pushing me to turn to the Lord in prayer and to run to His Word for direction, meaning, and healing.
-A few months prior, I began my new job at Protect Life Michigan, working in marketing.
+A few months prior, I began my new job at a pro-life nonprofit, working in marketing.
 My boss was about to resign and become a stay-at-home mom to her baby, who was soon due.
 Conversations within the nonprofit organization about how to restructure the departments when she left were continual — eventually, I was offered the opportunity to be promoted.
 I was scared but felt that I should take on the promotion for the unborn.
 The nerves would gnaw at me when I thought of being in charge of a department: "This weekend, I have been talking to mom about how nervous I am to become a manager.
 My boss…will resign in about 4 weeks, and then I will begin to manage [my other coworker]" [09.03.22].
 It was time to learn new skills and be pushed into a role I wasn't completely sure I was ready to take on.
 It felt like going skydiving without a harness.

 Roe v.
 Wade and Proposal 3

-Around the same time, Protect Life Michigan launched a full-on campaign against the pro-abortion constitutional ballot initiative Proposal 3 that threatened to fully deregulate abortion and legalize the killing of preborn infants through the ninth month of pregnancy in Michigan.
+Around the same time, the pro-life nonprofit launched a full-on campaign against the pro-abortion constitutional ballot initiative Proposal 3 that threatened to fully deregulate abortion and legalize the killing of preborn infants through the ninth month of pregnancy in Michigan.
 I was extremely frustrated that pro-abortion groups were targeting our state.
 Many pro-life advocates had been working for decades in Michigan to end abortion, and, finally, once Roe v.
 Wade was overturned, the states had the freedom to protect the unborn (although, our large-scale aspiration is for a federal abortion ban).
 In Michigan, a court case known as People v.
 Bricker affirmed our pre-Roe statutes banning abortion from fertilization, only holding an exception for the life of the mother.
 I was very hopeful that this statute would be in effect before the summer of 2022 was up if the Supreme Court successfully overturned Roe.
 I am so grateful the bloody, evil case Roe v.
 Wade was rightfully overruled on June 24, 2022.
 This case was the epitome of discrimination and injustice and led to the deaths of over 63.5 million unborn children — each one an individual who deserved love, protection, and human decency.
 Instead, they were brutally killed.
 May we live our lives in such a way that testifies to their value — relentlessly pursuing justice for unborn lives.

 That case, People v.
 Bricker, whatever came of it?
 Well, the abortion ban was in effect for something like 6 hours on the day Roe v.
 Wade was overturned prior to an unjust injunction being placed on the law.
 I would like to take a moment to state the obvious — WHY would the leaders of the state of Michigan stop a law from being in effect that protects tiny babies from having their limbs cut off, their nutrition taken away to the point of starvation, and their tiny bodies being suctioned away to death?
 This injunction led to many specific babies being killed — children whose names are not known to us — but whose lives deserved protection.
 It was incredibly sickening to me that even once God had so great a mercy on our country as to expel Roe v.
 Wade from our nation's laws, the state of Michigan had so great a disdain for the lives of the unborn that the slaughterhouses were reopened immediately after they were closed.
 God will not hold our state guiltless for the grave sin of violently killing babies — ninety of them every single day — especially considering that He provided us a clear opportunity to do what is right in His eyes, to protect defenseless infants who cannot scream out in their own defense.